What is transverse myelitis?

 Some people recover fully from transverse myelitis within a few months or years.
 But others might continue to have long-term problems.
 Talk with your healthcare provider about when you need to call them.

-Your healthcare provider will likely advise you to call him or her if any symptoms you are having become worse, including weakness, numbness or other changes in sensation, or changes in bladder or bowel control.
+Your healthcare provider will likely advise you to call them if any symptoms you are having become worse, including weakness, numbness, or other changes in sensation, or changes in bladder or bowel control.

 Skin sores or infections